We care for our patients in all facets of their cancer experience

 As we strive to look after your complete wellbeing, we may suggest you and/or those close to you, may want to meet with other members of our team:

-Providing patients with pain advice, symptom management and supportive care.
+Providing cancer patients with pain advice, symptom management and supportive care.

-Dr Rothwell consults at the NHOG rooms on Wednesday afternoons.
+Dr Kwak consults at the NHOG rooms on Wednesday mornings.

 To book an appointment, please phone our rooms on 02 9056 1100.

 Dr High consults at the NHOG rooms on Wednesdays.

 Telehealth consultations are provided to remote and rural areas.